circonus/irondb-docs/installation.md

 To configure a multi-node cluster, follow these steps.

-#### Determine Write Copies
+#### Determine Cluster Parameters

+The number and size of nodes you need is determined by several factors:
+ * Frequency of measurement ingestion
+ * Desired level of redundancy (write copies)
+ * Minimum granularity of rollups
+ * Retention period

 The number of write copies determines the number of nodes that can be unavailable before metric data become inaccessible.
-A cluster with N write copies can survive N-1 node failures before data become inaccessible.
-Clusters of up to 6 nodes should have a minimum of 2 write copies.
-Clusters of 6 or more nodes should have a minimum of 3 write copies, up to a maximum of 10.
+A cluster with `W` write copies can survive `W-1` node failures before data become inaccessible.

+See the [appendix on cluster sizing](/cluster-sizing.md) for details.

 #### Create Topology Layout